Reviewed by Lily Gazaryan – Licensed Aesthetician | 15+ Years Experience | Clinical Oversight by Dr. Aloysius Fobi, MD | Last Updated: March 2026

 What Is the Difference Between Marionette Lines and Nasolabial Folds?

-Nasolabial Folds run from the sides of your nose down to the corners of your mouth.
-These are sometimes called “smile lines” or “laugh lines.”
+Run from the sides of your nose down to the corners of your mouth.
+Sometimes called “smile lines” or “laugh lines.”

-Marionette Lines run from the corners of your mouth downward toward your chin.
-They appear below the nasolabial folds.
+Run from the corners of your mouth downward toward your chin.
+Appear below nasolabial folds.

 Both types of lines result from volume loss and skin laxity, and both can be treated with dermal fillers.
 Some patients choose to address both areas in the same treatment session for a more comprehensive rejuvenation.